Trump steps up attacks on Pelosi for opposing border wall funds

 WASHINGTON (Reuters) - President Donald Trump stepped up his attacks on House of Representatives Speaker Nancy Pelosi on Friday, saying “she’s very bad for our country” and “doesn’t mind human trafficking” because she opposes his long-promised wall along the U.S.-Mexico border.

-The Republican president also said there is a “good chance” he will follow through on his previous threats to bypass Congress and declare a national emergency to obtain funding for a wall.
+The Republican president also said there is a “good chance” he will follow through on his previous threats to bypass the U.S. Congress and declare a national emergency to obtain funding for a wall.

 Trump, known for personal attacks on critics and political adversaries, made his comments a week after agreeing to end a 35-day partial government shutdown without getting the $5.7 billion he had demanded from Congress to help build the wall.
 His retreat was seen as a political victory for Pelosi, who became speaker last month when Democrats took over control of the House from the Republicans.